 However, some previous studies have suggested that artificial sweeteners may interfere with the body's ability to metabolise sugar, and with gut microbes and appetite control.
 Some animal studies have reported that long-term exposure can increase food consumption, weight gain and body fat.

-To try to explain the paradox, a team from the University of Manitoba in the US analysed results from 7 high quality trials involving 1,003 people who were followed up for an average of 6 months.
+To try to explain the paradox, a team from the University of Manitoba in Canada analysed results from 7 high quality trials involving 1,003 people who were followed up for an average of 6 months.

 They found that evidence from these randomised control trials does not demonstrate clear evidence that non-nutritive artificial sweeteners are beneficial for weight management.